 In developing a Compensation & Classification Plan, the County takes into account both the external market value of benchmarked jobs and the internal value of non-benchmarked jobs within an overall structure of job families.
 Drilling down further regarding market competitiveness, the County considers peer employers of similar size, providing like services, and in comparable industries.
 Different geographic labor markets are considered based on where we tend to recruit from and are defined as follows: a) Local/Statewide: Grades 101-124; b) Statewide/Southwest Regional: Grades 125-132 and 201-214; and c) National: Grades 301 and above.
-In order to ensure the County is competitive the current Personnel Rules states that the Human Resources Manager is required to conduct a salary market survey for the pay plan every four (4) years.
+In order to ensure the County is competitive, the current Personnel Rules state that the Human Resources Manager is required to conduct a salary market survey for the pay plan every four (4) years, the next salary market survey should occur in FY20 should Council approve it in the budget.

 In looking at the market data, an organization usually will determine how it would like to position itself against the competitors.
-In the past, the County's market position was set around 15% above market average which was a representative of the 75th percentile for positioning.
-This position was represented by an above market percentage that was determined during the market review and was based on budget.
-In lieu of the previous application as stated above and per Council's direction, as well as the recommendation of our compensation consultants, a new approach of applying a geographic cost of labor factor was applied to our salary structure to ensure the County remained competitive.
+Per Council's direction, as well as the recommendation of our compensation consultants, an approach of applying a geographic cost of labor factor was applied to our salary structure to ensure the County remains competitive.
 Cost of labor reflects the supply and demand for employees, versus a cost of living which is a demand for goods and services.
 The ideal plan was to apply a cost of labor percentage to the Compensation & Classification Plan each year in order to ensure salary ranges would keep pace with the market and that the gap in between market studies would be minimal, due to the application of a cost of labor factor to the structure each year.
+The FY19 Salary Plan will need to be updated to account for the cost of labor percentage should Council approve it in pending budget revisions.

-Council may recall the most recent market survey was completed in late 2015.
+Council may recall the most recent market survey was completed in late calendar year 2015.
 The County choose to conduct a total compensation market survey which reviewed both pay and benefits.
 The HR staff worked with Senior Management to identify 13 peer employer groups to seek both salary and benefit information from, as a part of that market study.
 Out of the 231 total County positions at that time, there were 109 positions identified to be reviewed for both the general county and public safety areas.
 We had received response information for 97 of the requested positions.
-For the most part, the market study showed the County pay ranges to be market competitive, therefore the FY17 Compensation & Classification Plan, did not include the 15% above market calculation to the plan at that time.
+For the most part, the market study showed the County pay ranges to be market competitive.
 However, there were 48 positions identified by staff as a result of the market study that needed potential grade movement and those changes were included in the FY17 Compensation & Classification Plan that was adopted by Council.
-As a point of reference, the next market survey is planned to be completed in calendar year 2020.